Ph.D., University of Notre Dame, 2015

 Research: Differential geometry, Global analysis

 My field of research is differential geometry, with emphasis in global analysis and Riemannian geometry.
 My current interests include geometric flows, minimal surfaces, bifurcation in geometric variational problems, and manifolds with positive or nonnegative curvature.
 My approach is mainly inspired by the ubiquitous role played by symmetries of geometric structures.
-I also use high performance computational tools to perform symbolic and numeric experiments that guide some of my investigations.
+I also use high performance computational tools to run symbolic and numeric experiments that guide some of my investigations.

 I am a member of the American Mathematical Society (AMS) and of the Brazilian Mathematical Society (SBM), and a reviewer for Zentralblatt Math and Mathematical Reviews (MathSciNet).
 I am also an enthusiast of MathOverflow; you can find my user profile here.